-It took me a few years, but I finally found a great rhythm for Trick or Treating and Halloween as a whole.
+It took me a few years, but I finally found a great rhythm for Trick or Treating and Halloween night as a whole.
 A rhythm where we laugh and have fun with minimal stress and worry about everything going on.

 Instant Pot Thai Red Curry Ramen with Caramelized Pork